CimimUxMaio/forth-evaluator/README.md

 `Dictionary` pid for it to run the evaluation logic.

-The `Stack` is a process that handles the stack's state, and provides functions to operate its values `push`, `pop`, `sum` among others.
+The `Stack` is a process that handles the stack's state, and provides functions to operate its values `push`, `pop`, `sum` and many more.

 The `Dictionary` is a process that handles user defined words and the tokens each represents.
 It functions as a hash map, where its keys are words and its values are lists of lexical tokens.

 The evaluator uses this processes to execute each operation in the program.
 - Executing the stack operations needed.
-- Storing new defined words.
+- Storing new user defined words.
-- Interpreting existing words.
+- Interpreting user defined words.

 ### The Interface
-The user interface is a web page served by a server written using the Phoenix framework.
+The user interface is a web page served by a web server written using the Phoenix framework.

-This site displays a text area, where you can write your forth code, and a button that will trigger the code's evaluation.
-In a side pannel, you will be able to see the evaluation output.
+This site displays a text area, where you can write your forth code, and a button, that will trigger the code's evaluation.
+Evaluation results will be printed in a side pannel.

-Additionaly, the interface shows a list of previously evaluated programs.
-They can be loaded and re-run.
+Additionaly, the interface shows a list of previously evaluated programs, which can be loaded and re-run.

 #### The Backend
-When the user request the evaluation of a forth program, the correspoding endpoints starts two new child processes.
+When the user requests the evaluation of a forth program, the correspoding endpoints starts two new child processes.
 1. First, the program is parsed into tokens using the `Parser` module.
 2. Then, a new `Stack` and `Dictionary` processes are started and passed into the **evaluator** function together with the parsed tokens.
-3. The `Evaluator` module will produce a string with the evaluated output of the program.
+3. The `Evaluator` module will produce a string with the output of the program.
 4. The *stack* and *dictionary* processes are stopped.
+5. The output is returned.

 ## Quick Start